lanl/benchmarks/doc/sphinx/2_amg/amg.rst

 .. figure:: plots/mem-J1.png
    :alt: Approximate memory use for Problems 1 and 2 on V-100
    :align: center

+   Approximate memory use for Problems 1 and 2 on V-100

 .. figure:: plots/mem-J2.png
    :alt: Approximate memory use for Problems 1 and 2 on CTS-1
    :align: center

+   Approximate memory use for Problems 1 and 2 on CTS-1

 Suggested Test Runs
 ===================